Latest SeedProd News

 You’ve now enabled password protection for specific pages on your website.

-Password Protect a Page with Specific File Type
+Password Protect a Page with a Specific File Type

 You might wonder, ” Can I password protect a PDF file?”
 The answer is yes, you can.